wp-plugins/squirrly-seo/readme.txt

 - <strong>It Gives You Professional Advice on How To Fix</strong> any of those areas that it helps track, so you can easily find out how to improve.
 Content from SEO Moz (recently just MOZ), Google, Authority Labs, etc.

-- <strong>Monitors Your Progress, week by week.</strong> You'll get interesting data about the historical performance of each article you write.
+- <strong>Monitors Your Progress, week by week.</strong> You'll get interesting data about the historical performance of each article you write and find out how to improve its seo ranking.

 - <strong>Analyze any single article.
 See how it improves over time.</strong>